Philadelphia crime family: John Stanfa and the Third Philadelphia Mafia War (1990–1996)

-On March 17, 1994, Stanfa and 23 of his men were arrested on racketeering related chargers.
+On March 17, 1994, Stanfa and 23 of his men were arrested on racketeering-related charges.
 This was the second major indictment on the crime family in seven years.
-The Federal case was the largest prosecution of an organized crime group in Philadelphia history.
+The federal case was the largest prosecution of an organized crime group in Philadelphia history.
 A key piece of evidence was two years of recorded conversations Stanfa would have with mobsters in his attorney's office and doctor's office.
 Believing attorney–client privilege and doctor-patient confidentiality would protect him, Stanfa openly talked about important Mafia business with his men.
 However, the FBI was able to get a warrant to place covert listening devices in both offices once they figured out they were being used to aid criminal conspiracies.
-Stanfa, in an unusual tactic, recruited several men who were not of Italian heritage, including the Veasey brothers.
+Stanfa, in an unusual tactic, recruited several men who were of only partial Italian heritage, including the Veasey brothers.
 According to the former executive director of the Pennsylvania Crime Commission, Frederick T. Martens, "Stanfa brought in people, like the Veasey brothers, who had no background in the mob but who were willing to break legs and pull a trigger".
 John Veasey, who pleaded guilty to charges of racketeering and murder, entered the witness protection program in 1994.
 William Veasey, John Veasey's brother, was murdered on October 5, 1995, the same day he was scheduled to testify against Stanfa at trial.

 Stanfa was convicted in 1995, and sentenced to life imprisonment in 1996.
 With most of Stanfa's supporters also arrested and convicted, Merlino was released from prison in November 1994 and named Natale, who had also been released from prison on parole, as the new boss.
 Merlino positioned himself as Natale's underboss.
 During Natale's reign, Merlino was the real power in the family, allowing Natale to become boss to direct law enforcement attention away from himself.